 - 1. The City will deposit all funds received by 2:00 PM the next day. - 2.
-Investment of City funds will emphasize preservation of principal; the objective will be to match or exceed the yield of the State Board of Administration. - 3.
+The City will manage its financial assets so as to protect the principal, provide sufficient liquidity and maximize the return on investments within an acceptable exposure to risk. - 3.
 The City will collect revenues aggressively, including any past due amounts owed.